 Hilton St. Petersburg Bayfront

-We are excited to announce the re-scheduled, 11th Annual ISCA Swim Coaches Summit at the beautiful Hilton Bayfront in St. Petersburg, Florida.
-We want all of you to attend as the Monday evening banquet closes the summit and on Tuesday, events of the ISCA International Senior Cup begin.
+ISCA hosted a re-scheduled, 11th Annual ISCA Swim Coaches Summit at the beautiful Hilton Bayfront in St. Petersburg, Florida.
+The Monday evening banquet closed the summit and on Tuesday, events of the ISCA International Senior Cup began.

-We want both young and old coaches to come, learn, share and enjoy.
+We want both young and old coaches came to learn, share and enjoy.

 Honoring six coaches with their inclusion into the ISCA Hall of Fame